-So maybe the Alien and Predator franchises are only linked by a small easter egg in Predator 2, but two fanservice films in the 2000’s made it official.
+So maybe the Alien and Predator franchises are only linked by a small Easter egg in Predator 2, but two fanservice films in the 2000’s made it official.
 There was actually supposed to be a third AvP film that would actually be a prequel to Alien.
 Let’s be happy they never made that abomination of an idea into a movie, and take a look at the films they actually made.
-Here’s my ranking of all of the Alien and Predator films, from worst to best.
-Thoughts?
-Tell us in the comments below what your ranking would be.
+Here’s my ranking of all of the Alien and Predator films, from worst to best, updated for 2022.

 If Predator is a great example of a 80’s meathead action film, Predator 2 feels like a 90’s arcade game came to life.
 In this way, both films are similar; an action film of the purest sense.
 Not much plot, not much back story – just lots of running and shooting.
 The fact that the original Predator is more fondly remembered than this sequel is, I think, because Arnold’s inescapable charisma.
 But this second film has some things going for it too; the special effects are better, it’s a smarter film, and it feels more substantial.
 It’s too bad that it’s not all that exciting and therefore not all that notable.
 The first film was memorable because we had never seen anything like the Predator before.
 This one just dresses its alien up a bit differently.